iashyam/blog/books-movies.md

 ---

-Here is a list of all the books and movies I have read and watched starting from April 2025. obsidian://open?vault=posts&file=ai-art-debate
+Here is a list of all the books and movies I have read and watched starting from April 2025.

 Books
 ----
 - The Happy Prince by Oscar Wilde.
-- Currently Reading: The Idiot by Fyodor Dostoevsky
+- The Idiot by Fyodor Dostoevsky (left unfinished)
+- Currently Reading: The Prisonor of Birth by Jeffery Archer

 Movies